Take Very Good

 Good substitutes for High Carb potatoes:

-One of the beautiful parts of holidays is the family quality time that it provides us with.
-Make walks a part of that quality time---it is the beginning of spring---the flowers are blooming the birds are chirping---put your cell phones away and take walks—even 15-20 minute ones---with your kids or friends---you’ll come back invigorated and ready to continue working.
+One of the beautiful parts of holidays is the family quality time that we are provided with.
+Make walks a part of that quality time-it is the beginning of spring-the flowers are blooming the birds are chirping-put your cell phones away and take walks&mdasheven 10-20 minute is great-Walk with your kids or friends-you&rsquoll come back invigorated and ready to continue working.

 Never Eat Standing Up and Be Mindful about Mindless Eating:

-You grab a handful of whatever. without taking it in to account.
-While cooking you taste the cakes, dessert, sauce etc and/or dig into a few bites of your hubby's, children’s dessert.
+You grab a handful of whatever without taking it in to account.
+While cooking you taste the cakes, dessert, sauces etc.. and/or dig into a few bites of your hubby's, children&rsquos dessert.
 Unfortunately, these little, hidden indulgences add up to weighty matters on the scale.

 You love fish, veggies.
 Your hubby loves meat and potatoes.
 What gives?
-Your man wins, hands down.
-Always looking to please the kids with hot dogs, funny gifs hamburgers and French fries and they win out every time these habits are easy to fall in to especially during stressful times and when preparing for an important and busy holiday like Passover—unless you put on the brakes it can lead to trouble for everyone.
-Others around you will watch what you’re eating and take the example.
-If they see you take the time out to have a normal meal and get in some exercise they will only respect you more.
+Your man wins, easily.
+Always looking to please the kids with hot dogs, hamburgers, French fries, and they win out every time.
+These habits are easy to fall in to especially during stressful times and when preparing for an important and busy holiday like Passover&mdashunless you put on the brakes it can lead to trouble for everyone.
+Others around you will watch what you're eating and take follow the example.
+If they see you take the time out to have a normal meal and get in some exercise they will only respect you more and try to do the same.

-“Most people are oblivious, not realistic or totally and drastically underestimate the number of calories they eat," says Cohen.
+&ldquoMost people are oblivious, not realistic or totally and drastically underestimate the number of calories they eat, says Cohen.
 We downplay our intake and play up our cardio workout.
 Know what you are eating and how much you are really exercising.
-There’s a lot of take out and restaurant eating during Passover preparation, especially the week prior to the Holiday, and with restaurant portion sizes on the rise, many of us have no concept of a "standard" USDA serving size.
+There is a lot of take out and restaurant eating during Passover preparation, especially the week prior to the Holiday, and with restaurant portion sizes on the rise, many of us have no concept of a standard USDA serving size.
 Eating out is OK just make wise choices and always go for a salad with dressing on the side or better yet a drizzle of oil and spritz of lemon is just fine.
-Cut out the fried foods and end with fresh fruit and you’ll be happier and healthier.
+Try to cut out the fried foods and end with fresh fruit.
+You will be happier and healthier.

-If you do nothing more than double your current intake of low glycemic fruits and vegetables, you'll be on your way to eating well.
-Go for smaller portions; if something is really calling you try a mint, some gum and sometimes just having a small amount will help you get by.
-But keep an eye on the portion sizes and read labels.
+If you do nothing more than double your current intake of low glycemic fruits and vegetables, you will be on your way to eating well.
+Go for smaller portions if something is really calling you try a mint, some gum and sometimes just having a small amount will help you get by.
+However, keep an eye on the portion sizes and read labels.

 Stock up on good quality ingredients: